snltd/SexyMF/README.md

 If you prefer not to use authentication at all, set `use_auths` to `false` in the config file, and seek professional help.

+The config file is only read at startup, so if you add or change a user, you have to restart SexyMF.
+This may change in the future.

 ## User Authorization

 Authorizations are:

- * view - lets a user run any of the `GET` methods above, except for `svccfg archive`.
+ * view - lets a user run any of the `GET` methods above, except for `svccfg archive` and log access.
- * export - lets a user run `svccfg export`, if the system supports it
+ * archive - lets a user run `svccfg archive`, if the system supports it
+ * log - lets a user access service log files
  * manage - lets a user run `enable`, `disable`, `refresh` etc. via `svcadm`
  * setprop - required to set or delete service properties